LSU-UE4/UE5-Level-Design/moving-platform-ii/README.md

 ##### `Step 17.`\|`UE5LD`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Select all the nodes before the delay and copy and paste them.
 We will use them to return the disc to its original position.
+Delete the **Custom Event** and **Delay** nodes (both).
+Delete all the nodes going into the **Target Relative Location** as we will plug the original position there instead.

 ![copy nodes](images/CopyNodes.png)